EU nations get cold feet over climate change fund

 "At a critical moment in the fight against climate change, Europe looks to be sitting back rather than stepping up," Lies Craeynest, Oxfam's EU climate change expert, said.

-Debate within the EU has also focused on how much of the bloc's $30 billion share of the $100 billion should come from the private sector, which would reduce the need for public funds.
+Debate has also focused on how much of the EU's $30 billion share of the $100 billion should come from the private sector, which would reduce the need for public funds.

 The draft conclusions ahead of the May 15 EU ministerial meeting noted "further efforts are required to clarify the concept of private financing and its contribution to the $100 billion".